smitsohu/rof/README.md

  -s,  --sync               - sync all filesystems that
                              were remounted read-write
 ```

-Just prefix your application with `rofairy` and specify which directories should be writable and which directories should be read-only.

 ### Example: Package management in Debian/Ubuntu
 Create an executable script `/usr/local/bin/rofairy.dpkg` that wraps `dpkg`: